ehsanx/svyTable1/README.md

 # svyTable1: Create Publication-Ready Survey-Weighted Summary Tables

-**svyTable1** is a focused R package for analyzing and presenting complex survey data.
-It streamlines the creation of publication-ready "Table 1" descriptive statistics and provides a suite of essential tools for regression model diagnostics, including coefficient stability checks, goodness-of-fit tests, and design-correct AUC calculations.
+**svyTable1** is an R package for creating publication-ready tables from complex analytical results.
+It streamlines the creation of "Table 1" descriptive summaries from survey package objects and provides tools for formatting regression model outputs from multiply imputed datasets managed by the mice package.

 Developed for common tasks in epidemiology and public health, the package integrates seamlessly with the widely-used survey package to correctly account for design features such as weights, strata, and clusters, while following best practices for transparency and readability.